Thiti-Dev/AWK_TRACELOG/[Detailed_Log]/README.md

 #### Incoming-Improvement [ Don't Forget ]
 - [x] Fix weapon can reload ( ex pistol when ammo > 12)
 - [x] when people reconnect the game the Police map is broken <- only this map
-- [ ] Fetch the mod-data from the server-side again before taking the vehicle out of the garage
+- [x] Fetch the mod-data from the server-side again before taking the vehicle out of the garage
-- [ ] Motercycles should have a plate for it self
+- [x] Motercycles should have a plate for it self
 - [x] Vehicles plate should be more the 6 characters to prevent the swhitespace
 - [x] Go to all TaskPlayAnim and set the duration for each anim > Prevent casuing Infinite Loop
-- [ ] all clothes should have it own name , not just like - Uniform of .....
+- [x] all clothes should have it own name , not just like - Uniform of .....
 - [x] check if holding object in the different instance causing conflict or not?
 - [ ] Prevent player from needing to enter the amount when player only had 1 object / also from houseinventory / trunk
 - [x] make the awoken_interact_menu triggerEvent when player was loaded and get the information of the list of house inventory > to be more dynamic
 - [x] Save the house inventory to the database with anyway that i like :P
-- [ ] When someone is on a driver seat > make it can't open trunk [ Prevent network id request ] > [ Or i have to call to the host for it]
+- [x] When someone is on a driver seat > make it can't open trunk [ Prevent network id request ] > FIXED BY [ call to the host for it]
 - [ ] Make the hat prop always attached to player [ NOT IMPORTANT - Wait for fivem fix ]
 - [x] Check if already wear a clothes when tryna put on clothes
 - [x] Check for the matching gender when tryna use clothes